-International support for the Congo Basin and other tropical forest regions has largely been directed towards ineffective strictly protected areas, REDD+ programmes and voluntary zero-deforestation and certification schemes.
+International support for tropical forests has largely been directed towards ineffective strictly protected areas, REDD+ programmes and voluntary zero-deforestation and certification schemes.
 By contrast, it is estimated that less than one percent of the total funding for climate mitigation and adaptation over the past decade went to indigenous peoples and other local communities (IPLCs).

 In recent years, the mounting evidence behind the Rainforest Foundations’ founding principle that securing the rights of IPLCs is the most effective way of protecting forests has started to filter through to international funding commitments.
 The challenge is now to mobilise this funding at the speed and scale necessary to address the climate and biodiversity emergencies, while building the capacity of often remote and politically disenfranchised communities to absorb and use these funds effectively.